keyvanamiri/DepartureTimes/README.md

 the neighbouring quadrants are also searched for their stops.
 At the end of this search, we have a list of stops of a given size, where another pruning is performed to return the list of stops that lie within some radius of the given location (500 meters in the implementation).
-By doing so, the list of nearest stops is restricted to a much smaller set of nodes, as opposed to searching the entire space of bus stops; also the larger delay of loading the data from the Nextbus server at every single query is prevented by the caching mechanism.
+By doing so, the list of nearest stops is restricted to a much smaller set of nodes, as opposed to searching the entire space of bus stops; also the larger delay of loading the data from the Nextbus server at every single query is avoided by the caching mechanism.
 </p>
 <p>